steveharnell/DaVinci-Resolve-iMessage-Notification-Script/README.md

 2. Load your project with render jobs in the queue
 3. Go to **Workspace** > **Scripts** > **Browse Scripts...**
 4. Navigate to and run this script
-5. You should immediately receive a test message
+5. You should immediately receive a test message (🧪Test Message from DaVinci Resolve Render Queue Notification)

 ## Usage